Muqtadir27/Customer-Performance-Dashboard/README.md

 # Insights and Applications
 The Customer Performance Dashboard offers actionable insights for:

-Marketing Teams: To target customer segments based on demographics, engagement levels, and purchasing patterns.
-Sales Teams: To identify and focus on high-value customers and top revenue-generating segments.
+Marketing Teams: To target customer segments based on demographics, engagement levels, and purchasing patterns.\n Sales Teams: To identify and focus on high-value customers and top revenue-generating segments.
 Executive Leadership: For high-level insights on customer demographics and revenue breakdown, assisting in strategic planning and investment.